gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

-Sure, here's a formatted README for the project based on the provided data:

----

 # Materials Modeling Project

 This project provides machine learning methods that are theoretically fully general, capable of modeling any material property desires.
 It is designed specifically to be simple to use on novel materials problems.